 These kits usually consist of separate packets containing a powder and liquid.
 Commonly patients are instructed to mix these ingredients and refrigerate the solution.
 It can then be applied to “glue” the denture back together or to cover cracks.

 It’s important that you never apply this solution to the fitting surface (inside) of the prosthesis.
 It’s designed to adhere to your individual palate/arch.
 By changing its shape, you cause your denture to no longer sit correctly.
 It may even cause dangerous lumps or lesions.

 Denture repair near me

 If your denture becomes damaged at any point, you should act quickly.
 Look for a specialist in your surroundings.
-Unfortunately, emergency service usually comes with a steep bill.
+Unfortunately, dental emergency service usually comes with a steep bill.
 What's more, the cost of walk-in denture repair near you may vary significantly between different offices.

 Authority Dental can help you find an affordable expert nearby.
 We have an extensive network of dental professionals all across the US.
-The best dentists near me service includes booking your appointment.
+The service includes booking your appointment.

 We’ll find you a specialist who accepts walk-ins and your insurance.
 There are also many payment methods and financing options to choose from.
 The service is 100% free and available 24/7.

 The average price for denture repair at the dentist's office is $150.
 Laboratory repairs will be more expensive than chairside ones.
 This is because the former usually require new impressions.

 DIY repair kits cost about $15.
 Dentists advise against these solutions, as you can do more harm than good.
 Fixing prostheses is a difficult task that requires years of education and training.

 Yes.
 Emergency denture repair is the best way to fix the problem.
 Do not try to repair your prosthesis at home if it can be avoided.